We Joined the Navy: Production

 The film was based on a 1959 novel by John Winton, a pseudonym for Royal Navy Lieutenant Commander John Pratt.
-The book was popular and led to a number of sequels including We Saw the Sea, Down the Hatch and Never go to Sea.
 In early 1959 producer Daniel Angel bought the film rights as a vehicle for Kenneth More.

 Angel was blacklisted by cinema chains in England for two years for selling his films to television.
 We Joined the Navy was his comeback film.
 "They held out longer than I thought they would," said Angel.
 "The reasons for the unbanning are unspecified.
 I was just made to understand that if I produced films, the exhibitors would consider showing them."

 In 1961 Daniel Angel signed a deal to produce a number of movies for Associated British of which this was to be the first (West 11 was the second).

 More made it after his attempts to star in a film based on the book White Rabbit fell through.
 He called We Joined the Navy "the funniest script I've ever read" and said "it will be the I'm Alright Jack of the navy."